 It is generally recommended to use SSH key authentication whenever possible, especially for servers or systems accessible over the internet.
 This is because SSH key authentication is based on asymmetric cryptography and is considered more secure than password authentication.
 It provides stronger protection against brute-force attacks, as the private key is typically much longer and harder to guess than a password.
 SSH key authentication can also be automated, allowing for passwordless logins and easier integration with scripts and automated processes.
 Additionally, The private key can be protected with a passphrase, adding an extra layer of security.
 In the tutorial, we will show you how to connect to Ubuntu Linux VPS with SSH keys using puTTy from Windows.

-In PuTTy, You can create saved sessions or profiles for different remote server connections so you don't have to manually configure the connection setting everytime.
+In PuTTy, You can create saved sessions or profiles for different remote server connections so you don't have to manually configure the connection setting every time.

-Open PuTTy, Configure the following:
+Open PuTTy, and navigate to the Session Category.
+Configure the following: